Unanticipated Temporary Closure up to 90 Days

 - Where possible, notify patients, the public, and local prescribers of the closure and alternate means of obtaining essential pharmacy services during the closure; and

-- Return any prepared prescriptions in the pharmacy to inventory and reverse the prescriptions in PharmaNet.
+- Return any prepared prescriptions in the pharmacy to inventory and reverse those prescriptions in PharmaNet.

-Once the Unanticipated Temporary Closure Application is processed by the College, the pharmacy will be listed as an active pharmacy in the online register again.
-An email notification will also be sent to the authorized representative and manager named in the application.
+The pharmacy will be listed as an active pharmacy in the online register when Part B of the application is complete.
+An email notification will be sent to the authorized representative and manager to confirm the application is complete.

-If the closure exceeds 90 days, you will have to complete the Permanent Pharmacy Closure Application and apply for a new pharmacy licence if you want to reopen your closed pharmacy.
+If the closure exceeds 90 days, you will have to complete a Permanent Pharmacy Closure Application.
+In order to reopen your closed pharmacy in the future, you must submit a New Pharmacy Application.
 Reinstatement does not apply in this situation.